-A shape so ubiquitous that we now take it for granted, the bow-fronted chest of drawers first emerged in the late Georgian period.
+The bow-fronted chest of drawers first emerged in the late Georgian period.
 It was a functional, confident design that appealed to the growing middle classes and became a solid middle-market staple of practicality and beauty that is still sought out today!
 Here we explore the history of the design, and how you could style a Georgian bow-fronted chest of drawers (or a similar antique piece) in your own home…

 Over the years of the Georgian period (from 1714 to c1830-37), furniture styles varied ugely, but it is perhaps the simple, elegant neoclassical styles of the mid 18th century onwards that mostly come to mind when we think of classic Georgian design.
 These were pieces distinguished by their craftsmanship and quality of materials.
 Mahogany was the wood of choice and chests of drawers often featured the Chippendale characteristics of fat or serpentine fronts, shaped bracket feet and ornate brass handles and keyholes.
 As the century wore on, demand for practical, good-quality furniture increased from the burgeoning middle class and, as the Hepplewhite style superseded Chippendale, the chic and functional bow-fronted chest took centre stage.
 Usually made of mahogany, sometimes with marquetry or cross-banding in other woods, it featured graduated drawers, splayed feet, brass handles and often a brushing slide (pull-out shelf).
 Thanks to its usefulness and beauty, it was embraced by homemakers and remains a design that is still much admired.